MartinPellizzer/warriorthesis_compiler/article-wip/draft/content.md

 ### Increased use of sick days or medical leave
 We've already mentioned this one, but it bears repeating.
 If you're experiencing workplace stress, you may find yourself taking more time off work due to physical or mental health concerns.
 This can be a vicious cycle, as taking time off work can lead to even more stress and anxiety about falling behind on your tasks.

+## Conclusion and Next Steps

+In conclusion, workplace bullying is a scourge that no employee should ever have to endure.
+It can have devastating effects on one's physical, emotional, and mental well-being.

+The 27 effects of workplace bullying we've outlined in this blog post are just the tip of the iceberg, and they can leave deep and lasting scars on the victim.
+From loss of confidence and self-esteem to anxiety, depression, and even suicide, the consequences of workplace bullying are nothing short of heartbreaking.

+Sadly, workplace bullying is all too common in many industries, and it can happen to anyone regardless of their age, gender, or position.
+Whether it's a manager who bullies their subordinates, a colleague who undermines your work or a client who belittles you, workplace bullying is unacceptable, and it must stop.

+If you've experienced workplace bullying, know that you are not alone, and there are resources available to help you.

+I highly encourage you to download download the Workplace Bullying Survival Kit, which is packed with practical tips and strategies to help you protect yourself against workplace bullying.
+Also, it's FREE.

+With the right tools and support, you can take back control of your life and regain your dignity and self-respect.

+Remember, workplace bullying is not something you have to tolerate, and you deserve to be treated with respect and kindness at all times.
+So don't suffer in silence, reach out for help, and take the first step towards becoming a workplace bullies worst nightmare.